 If you are a vulnerable tenant and are transitioning from ESA, or are not able to use a computer (not able to use email, Facebook, or other online programmes or you’re unable to use a smartphone, then contact the Job Centre Plus on 0800 328 5644 or Southway Housing on 0161 448 4200.
 You can get access to help to make your initial Universal credit application.

-Though Southway and JCP can help you with your initial claim, you need to understand Universal credit is a digital benefit which means you need to interact with your JCP work coach through the Universal credit online journal.
+Though Southway and JCP can help you with your initial claim, Universal credit is a digital benefit which means you need to interact with your JCP work coach through the Universal credit online journal.
 If you are not responding to communications through your online Universal Credit journal or your online to-do list, it could affect you benefit payments.

-Don’t forget, Southway is here to help you.
-Though we are not able to manage your Universal credit account for you, if you are worried about anything to do with the new scheme, please do not hesitate to contact the Southway Housing Advice team on 0161 448 4200.
+Southway is here to help you.
+Although we are not able to manage your Universal credit account for you, if you are worried about your claim, don't hesitate to contact our Advice team on 0161 448 4200.